Kids Making a Difference

 Each month of the school year we focus on one particular grade level (K – 8).
 Kids are nominated by their teachers, peers, adults in their lives, etc., for doing special things in their classroom, church, neighborhood, or community-at-large.
 Our goal is to recognize these kids for their above and beyond efforts that truly make a difference in the lives of others.

 We then publish an article about the top candidates in the Hudson Hub, along with their photos.
 The kids are thrilled to be chosen and generally write the most adorable “thank you” notes to me.
 All of this gets coordinated by a representative from the Hudson PTO and I, in turn, donate $100 each month to the PTO.
 This has been a very rewarding program for all concerned, and I created the program more than 20 years ago!

 The Hudson PTO congratulates these outstanding kids who are making a real difference in their school and community.
 The PTO thanks The Royster Group for their sponsorship of this program and for their generous donation each month.
 The proceeds of their donation will assist the children of the Hudson City Schools.
-This month we are focusing on kindergarteners:
+This month we are focusing on eighth graders.

 Mia, Max and Isa Dooley are “terrific triplets” at Evamere Elementary School.
 According to their teachers each sibling is a brilliant, compassionate and outstanding leader in his or her own special and unique way.
 Mia and Max are being recognized as students making a difference because of the support, empathy and leadership in advocating to spread awareness of their sister’s condition of Type I Diabetes.
 Max and Mia are well-educated on Isa’s condition and are prepared to care for their sister at all times.